sen-mao/SuppressEOT/README.md

-# Get What You Want, Not What You Don't: Image Content Suppression for Text-to-Image Diffusion Models (ICLR'24)</sub>
+# Official Implementations "Get What You Want, Not What You Don't: Image Content Suppression for Text-to-Image Diffusion Models" (ICLR'24)</sub>